GoogleCloudPlatform/community/tutorials/prestashop-gke/index.md

 * Create a custom Prestashop docker image
 * Create a Cloud SQL instance
 * Create a GKE cluster
-* Deploy an NFS server
+* Deploy a NFS server
 * Deploy and scale Prestashop on GKE
 * Use GCE Ingress, Cloud Load Balancer and Cloud CDN